vizzuhq/vizzu-story-js/README.md

 chart corresponding to a single '[animation()](https://lib.vizzuhq.com/latest/#chapter-0.0)' call from Vizzu.
 Or a slide can be a sequence of animation calls, in which case all of these animations will be played until the last one in the sequence, allowing for more complex transitions between slides.
 Navigation controls beneath the chart will navigate between the slides.
-You can use the PgUp, and PgDn buttons, left and right arrows to navigate between slides, and the Home and End buttons to jump to the first or last slide.
+You can use the PgUp and PgDn buttons, left and right arrows to navigate between slides, and the Home and End buttons to jump to the first or last slide.

 ```javascript